dalenewman/Cfg-NET/Articles/EnvironmentsAndParameters.md

 values must be inserted.

 Insert explicit c# razor style place holders that reference parameter names in the XML's attribute values.
-The place-holder and parameter names must match exactly.
-They are case-sensitive.
 In XML, they would look like this:

 ```xml
 <trusted-connections>